 Other carcinogenic fibers

 Recent research has shown that asbestos may not be the only fiber that gives rise to mesothelioma cancer.
-There are fibrous minerals occurring in nature with a similar molecular structure to asbestos, such as chabazite and erionite.
-There have been reports of people living near large erionite deposits developing mesothelioma in spite of never having been exposed to asbestos a day in their lives.
+Chabazite and erionite are two of several fibrous minerals occurring in nature with a similar molecular structure to asbestos.
+There have been reports of people living near large erionite deposits developing mesothelioma in spite of never having been exposed to asbestos at all.

 Multiple risk factors combined

-However, studies have shown that people with multiple risk factors are the most likely to develop mesothelioma.
+Studies have shown those most likely to develop mesothelioma are those people with multiple risk factors.
 For example, people who worked with asbestos and who smoked cigarettes for a long period of time carry a greater risk of developing mesothelioma than people who worked with asbestos but did not smoke.